PSYCHOL 3026 - Learning and Behaviour

 SubmissionSubmission dates for all assessment tasks will be posted on MyUni.
 The online quiz will be completed online on MyUni.
 The practical report will be submitted electronically via MyUni.

-Please refer to the General Handbook for Undergraduate Psychology students (available at the link below) for details on submission process/requirements, penalties for late submission, the process of applying for extensions, and the staff “turn-around” timeline on assessments and the provision of feedback and policy relating to re-submission/redemptive work.
+Please refer to the General Handbook for Undergraduate Psychology students (available on myuni) for details on submission process/requirements, penalties for late submission, the process of applying for extensions, and the staff “turn-around” timeline on assessments and the provision of feedback and policy relating to re-submission/redemptive work.

 Grades for your performance in this course will be awarded in accordance with the following scheme: